 - Measurable: Grow consulting business revenues by 25%

-Best Way to Set & Track Your SMART Goals
+Best Tools for Tracking Your SMART Goals

 There are a number of analog and digital tools that can help you better set and track SMART goals.
 Written worksheets or goal-setting apps are both great ways to keep you motivated and on track in the pursuit of your goal.
-While physical worksheets are highly customizable to fit your needs, there are a plethora of goal-setting apps that provide a more seamless way to set and track goals.
+While physical worksheets are highly customizable to fit your needs, there are many goal-setting apps that provide a more seamless way to set and track goals.

 Let’s look at both options in a little more detail: